This article was first published in another form on 6th April 2018

 We know of plenty of amateurs who have ridden over the cobbles wearing two pairs of shorts for the extra depth of padding…

 The weather can be a big factor in any bike race, but even more than usual in Paris-Roubaix where the pavé could be dry and dusty or wet and slippery.
-At this time of year it's likely to be dry, but you never know.

-“It’s an odd one when it’s wet in that it’s easier for the really skilled guys because a lot of the riders without the bike handling skills are immediately eliminated – they can’t handle it,” says David.
+“It’s an odd one when it’s wet in that it’s easier for the skilled guys because a lot of the riders without the bike handling skills are immediately eliminated – they can’t handle it,” says David.
 “That means the race goes much slower, so it’s physically less demanding but psychologically massively more so because of the technique involved.”

 Wet conditions add an extra element to the equipment required too.